To contact us, please write citizenYVR@gmail.com

 Our ultimate goal is a socially and environmentally sustainable, livable, equitable city and region, with good fiscal management, running on a system based on trust and the creative energy of the people, plus the good governance and accountability of our elected officials and public servants.

-We point out that individual, grassroots movements and community organizations are up against powerful, mostly privately-held companies (many on which no information about executives and directors is publicly available, many financed by offshore money and speculation, some of them even just numbered companies) many of which have made campaign contributions in the most expensive civic election in BC history, a group of councillors in Vancouver who wield absolute power (7 out of 11 votes), and the highly paid professional services and consultants that only large corporations can afford.
+We point out that individual, grassroots movements and community organizations are up against powerful, mostly privately-held companies (many on which no information about executives and directors is publicly available, many financed by offshore money and speculation, some of them even just numbered companies) many of which have made campaign contributions in the most expensive civic elections in BC history.
+There are also highly paid professional services and consultants supporting developers, often working in the shadows, that only large corporations can afford.

 Our constant question is this: Who is looking after the public interest?
 Please stand up and make yourselves known.